Akzidenz-Grotesk: Notable users

 Besides use in Swiss-style poster design and in New York City transportation, Akzidenz-Grotesk is the corporate font of Arizona State University and the American Red Cross (with Georgia).
 Akzidenz-Grotesk Bold Extended is used as the official font for the words "U.S. Air Force" in the display of the USAF symbol.

 Berthold sued Target Corporation for copyright infringement and breach of contract in 2017, alleging that Target had asked a design firm to use the font in a promotional video without a license.

-Creative Commons used Akzidenz-Grotesk in the original “CC” logo and the subsequent, lowercase wordmark.
+Creative Commons used Akzidenz-Grotesk in the original "CC" logo and the subsequent, lowercase wordmark.
 In 2018, the CC Accidenz Commons font was designed specifically for Creative Commons as an open-licensed replacement for Akzidenz-Grotesk, although the design has a very limited character set.

 Volvo has used a typeface based on Akzidenz-Grotesk, commissioned from LucasFonts.

 Japanese car manufacturer Nissan has used custom versions of Akzidenz-Grotesk supplied by Berthold as a corporate typeface, amongst other typefaces.

-Irish-American payment technology company, Stripe, Inc. used Akzidenz-Grotesk as their corporate typeface.